 Plus, location tracking helps to hold employees even more accountable for their time, because all timesheet changes are recorded and stored in QuickBooks Time.
 The end result is a paperless audit trail that can’t be edited by employees or admins – to support FLSA compliance and DCAA regulations.

 QuickBooks Time also allows employees the option to clock in using text or dial in services, making it possible for admins to restrict employees from clocking in or out using any device other than their own.
-For employees all clocking from one location, QuickBooks Time Clock transforms any tablet, laptop, or computer into a traditional punch clock, complete with biometric facial recognition for employee accountability.
+For employees all clocking from one location, QuickBooks Time Clock transforms any tablet, laptop, or computer into a traditional punch clock for complete employee accountability.
 Employees simply clock in on site using a unique four-digit PIN.

 Imagine the impact on your business if you could eliminate errors in 50 percent of your timesheets.
 Even if these errors are 15 inaccurate minutes per employee, correcting them could add up to thousands of dollars in savings every year.
 Some QuickBooks Time customers are saving that much every time they run payroll.
 Track more accurate time, combat employee time theft.